Virtual Cockpit

 Virtual Cockpit transforms your Android phone into a realistic flight instrument panel.

-Using GPS and built-in sensors, it displays classic "six-pack" aircraft instruments that respond
+Using GPS and built-in sensors, it displays a classic eight-instrument panel that responds

 to real motion — whether you're walking, biking, driving, or flying.